scudrunner/RpiHotspot/README.md

 ```
 sudo apt-get install hostapd
-'sudo systemctl disable hostapd  # per the website
+sudo systemctl disable hostapd  # per the website
-'sudo systemctl unmask hostapd
+sudo systemctl unmask hostapd
-'sudo systemctl enable hotapd
+sudo systemctl enable hotapd
-'sudo systemctl start hostapd   #make sure it starts...... and then
+sudo systemctl start hostapd   #make sure it starts...... and then
-'sudo systemctl disable hostapd   # - so that the script can manage it
+sudo systemctl disable hostapd   # - so that the script can manage it
 ```

 2) The Autohotpot script was not reading the wifi networks correctly and I implemented a code change from a comment to "clean" the ssid.  the code I implemented is not fully liked by raspbian, but seems to do the trick